 Bear in mind that we do not know what the official names of the new iPhones are going to be— and Apple hasn’t confirmed anything about them— so we’re going to go with the iPhone 12 for now.
-To add 3D depth sensors to its rear cameras and new screen sizes, Apple is also rumoured to include a feature that would make it competitive with its competitors: 5G connectivity.
+To add 3D depth sensors to its rear cameras and new screen sizes, Apple is also rumored to include a feature that would make it competitive with its competitors: 5G connectivity.

 iPhone 12 could have smaller and bigger screens